 - A standby VM instance in a secondary zone

-A primary VM instance has at least two persistent disks: a boot disk, and a regional persistent disk.
-The regional persistent disk contains database data and any other mutable data that should be preserved to another zone in case of an outage.
+A primary VM instance has at least two disks: a boot disk, and a replicated disk.
+The replicated disk contains database data and any other mutable data that should be preserved to another zone in case of an outage.

 A standby VM instance requires a separate boot disk to be able to recover from configuration-related outages, which could result from an operating system upgrade, for example.
-You cannot force attach a boot disk to another VM during a failover.
+Also, you can't force attach a boot disk to another VM during a failover.

 The primary and standby VM instances are configured to use a load balancer with the traffic directed to the primary VM based on health check signals.
-This configuration is also known as a hot standby.
 The disaster recovery scenario for data outlines other failover configurations, which might be more appropriate for your scenario.

 Challenges with database replication

-The following table lists some common challenges with setting up and managing application synchronous or semi-synchronous replication (like MySQL) and how they compare to block replication with regional persistent disks.
+The following table lists some common challenges with setting up and managing application synchronous or semi-synchronous replication (like MySQL) and how they compare to synchronous disk replication with Regional Persistent Disk and Hyperdisk Balanced High Availability disks (Preview).

 Challenges | Application synchronous or semi-synchronous replication |